 Below I’ve outlined how to check for fleas.
-Sadly, this thought triggers an itching feeling on me: does my dog have fleas?
+Sadly, this thought triggers an itching feeling in me: does my dog have fleas?
 Or is it just unfounded fear?

 Since I acquired my dog pet: my fluffy king, I have had numerous challenges.
 Some of them include feed selection, flea medication selection, and safety.

 How to Check for Fleas?
-7 Quick Pointers
+7 Steps (with Pictures)

 Step #1: Conduct a visual check on your dog

-Despite that flea are small in body size, it is possible to catch a glimpse of the bug when it is jumping from one place to another.
-You might not see it on the first day you check, but if you are keen enough, you will finally set an eye some of them.
+Despite that flea are small in body size, it is possible to catch a bug’s glimpse when jumping from one place to another.
+You might not see it on the first day you check, but if you are keen enough, you will finally set an eye on some of them.

 The fleas are brown and appear fat when they have sucked blood from you or your pets.
-Also, they will jump rapidly to avoid being caught or escape harsh conditions such as water, chemicals, and hot objects.
+They will also jump rapidly to avoid being caught or escape harsh conditions such as water, chemicals, and hot objects.

 However, if you see your dog scratching, it is time you should already consider the best flea control techniques.